June 24, 2026

 With the fulfillment by Amazon or Amazon FBA program, sellers can send their products to fulfillment centers and have them stored, packed, and shipped by Amazon to customers.

-Amazon vs Shopify: Pros & Cons
+Shopify vs Amazon: Pros and Cons

-Pros and cons of selling on Amazon
+Pros and Cons of Shopify

 Pros